 Manningham Day Procedure Centre is committed to the highest quality care and robust risk management.
 Manningham Day Procedure Centre has an active reporting culture and in addition to the collection of clinical indicators, all adverse events are monitored and reported for review to the Medical Advisory and Operational and Quality Committee and Board of Directors on a regular basis.

 Day Surgery Quality – Benchmarked

-MDPC contributes to a formal process of review comparing the results of a range of clinical and operational activities with other like facilities.
+Manningham Day Procedure Centre is a member of a Day Surgery Benchmarking group.
+Our Centre contributes to a formal process of review, comparing the results of a range of clinical and operational activities with similar facilities throughout Australia.
 The aim of the benchmarking group is to compare selected outcome data, monitor trends and identify opportunities for improvements to develop policies and procedures based on evidence and best practice.

 Across all areas of data collection including Clinical Indicators, operational audits, clinical process reviews, documentation and consumer involvement the results for current year are above benchmark standards.